-where $e_{\text{parent}}$ denotes the incoming edge to node $u$.
-This means they contribute together to the expected reward gain.
+\paragraph{Criticality-Aware Selective Update.} To assess the impact of excluding actions from low-criticality states during model update, we design a variant that retains all actions.
+We supplement the advantage definition for actions from low-criticality states by letting them inherit the advantage of their preceding action.
+In this way, they jointly contribute to the expected reward gain, analogous to the reward-sharing scheme used in GRPO.
 Comparing the variant that keeps all actions (Exp. \#3) against CARL (Exp. \#4), we observe that CARL provides a clear performance gain of around 1 point for both metrics under the comparable computational cost.
-This indicates that CARL achieves better allocation of computational resources through focusing on critical actions.
+This indicates that CARL achieves better allocation of computational resources through focusing on actions from critical states.